BasLangenberg/Homecooked.nl/content/posts/2019-02-08-UtrechtJugUBCCandCA.md

 The arguments made for testing were made after this.

-- Test are documentation about how you code works
+- Test are documentation about how you code works;
-- Tests written before the implementation is done will make your code easy to test
+- Tests written before the implementation is done will make your code easy to test;
-- Tests before gives you confidence your code will work
+- Tests before gives you confidence your code will work;
-- Tests makes your code decoupled
+- Tests makes your code decoupled;
-- Tests reduces debug time
+- Tests reduces debug time;
   - The code you wrote is written a few minutes ago if you practice TDD.
-So you are completely aware of what you are trying to do
+So you are completely aware of what you are trying to do;

 Consideration to note:

-- Tests for gui's are hard to write
+- Tests for gui's are hard to write;
-  - Make sure you remove all logic from the gui so you can test in the backend
+  - Make sure you remove all logic from the gui so you can test in the backend;
 - Accountants are using this strategy for a long time already.
 People are forced by law to enter every transaction twice.
 Once as an asset and once as a liability.
-When comparing these two, the resulting value should always be zero.
+When comparing these two, the resulting value should always be zero.;
 - TDD takes practice before you take it to work.
-A few months of experimentation during your lunch break is neccesary to get the patterns and confidence needed to use it in production work.
+A few months of experimentation during your lunch break is neccesary to get the patterns and confidence needed to use it in production work.;

 After a really interesting day one, I went home inspired, but tired.